 Furthermore, some types of images are not available as full .iso downloads because there is not enough space on our servers to host them.

-Of course, a "normal" Debian mirror does not carry any CD images, so how can jigdo download them there? jigdo achieves this by downloading individually all the files that are on the CD.
-In the next step, all these files are assembled in one big file which is an exact copy of the CD image.
+Of course, a "normal" Debian mirror does not carry any CD/DVD images, so how can jigdo download them there? jigdo achieves this by downloading individually all the files that are on the CD/DVD.
+In the next step, all these files are assembled in one big file which is an exact copy of the CD/DVD image.
 However, all this happens behind the scenes - all that you need to do is tell the download tool the location of a ".jigdo" file to process.

 More information is available from the jigdo homepage.
 Volunteers willing to help with jigdo development are always welcome!

-- Download a package containing jigdo-lite, which is available for GNU/Linux, Windows and Solaris from the jigdo homepage.
+- Download a package containing jigdo-lite.
+This is available directly for installation in the Debian and Ubuntu distributions in the jigdo-file package.
 For FreeBSD, install from /usr/ports/net-p2p/jigdo or grab the package with pkg_add -r jigdo.
 For other installation options (binaries for Windows, source), check the the jigdo homepage.

 - Run the jigdo-lite script.
 It will ask for the URL of a ".jigdo" file to process.
 (You can also supply that URL on the command line if you like.)